-Lyrica is a 16-year-old Junior From Bangor High School.
+Lyrica is a 16-year-old junior from Bangor High School.
 She has been involved with our theatre program for the past 10 years and has been a part of our leadership team for the past 4 years.
+Lyrica also participates in theatre at Some Theatre Company as well as classes at her school, and she has training in dance and vocal technique.
 Lyrica hopes to go to school for film production with a minor in technical theatre.

 Jamie is a 15-year-old sophomore from John Bapst Memorial High School.